 Meaning: Intelligent humor that surprises and delights.

-His jokes were a puzzle that laughs, clever and rewarding.
+His jokes were a puzzle that was laughable, clever, and rewarding.

 Her writing was a puzzle that laughs, full of twists and chuckles.